ShoAkamine/whisper_workshop/README.md

 7. Output transcripts can be found in the "output" folder.

+You only need to follow steps 1--4 once.
+After setting up the Anaconda environment, you can start from step 5.

 ## Error solution guide
 If you encounter some issues running the whisper.ipynb notebook, please check [this document](https://docs.google.com/document/d/1GwX3aM83n4W-JVmOpEvhqh_H0Fmwd2kcZDsic5WiXR4/edit?usp=sharing) for solutions!